 How we use social media

-We use our social media account to highlight services, promote council news and share consultations and events.
-We also use it to share information from our partners and community groups that we think will be of interest to our followers.
+We use our social media accounts to highlight services, promote council news and share consultations and events.
+We also use them to share information from our partners and community groups that we think will be of interest to our followers.

 Our social media accounts are managed by a small team and are not the best place for general enquiries or to report issues.
 For a direct response, we recommend you use the following:

-- Report a local issue to us - please report any highways issues, including potholes to Staffordshire County Council
+- Report a highways issue such as potholes to Staffordshire County Council

 - Apply or book a local service